liamoconnor87/local_directory/testing.md

 **Bugs and Problems**

-- One noteable bug I noticed, on some smart phone's the margin to serperate the logo header and forms is removed.
+- One notable bug I noticed, on some smart phone's the margin to separate the logo header and forms is removed.

 ![image](README_files/images/smrtbug.png)